BOURNE ACADEMY SIXTH FORM

 YEAR TWO

-Completion of this course will enable students to access employment, or move on to study an aspect of Health and Social care at a centre of higher education.
-This course is very popular with students aspiring to be nurses, midwives, social workers, care assistants, teachers and nursery workers.
+Completion of this course will enable students to access employment or move on to study an aspect of Health and Social care at a centre of higher education.
+This course is very popular with students aspiring to work in any aspect of the Health and Social Care industry.

 If you have any questions about this subject please email sixthform@bourneacademy.org or call 01778 391246.